Exclusive: U.S. officials agree on new ways to control high tech exports to China - sources

 One change would do away with the civilian or “civ” exemption, which allows for the export of certain U.S. technology without a license, if it is for a non-military entity and use, sources said.
 The exception, which eases the export of items like field programmable gate array integrated circuits, would be eliminated for Chinese importers and Chinese nationals.

-FPGA circuits are made by several companies, including Intel Corp and Xilinx.
+FPGA circuits are made by several companies, including Intel Corp (INTC.O) and Xilinx (XLNX.O).

 A Xilinx spokesperson said in a statement: “Xilinx is aware of the proposed increased export restrictions to China and is monitoring the situation closely.
 We will comply with any new U.S. Department of Commerce rules and regulations if/when they are enacted.”